FAQ: DNSSEC

 How often are zone-signing keys (ZSK) and key-signing keys (KSK) rolled?

 Currently, ZSK and KSK are not rolled regularly.
-NS1 uses the ECDSA P256 algorithm, deemed safe now and for the foreseeable future.
-In case of an emergency, NS1 can roll the ZSK transparently.
-However, the DNS protocol does not allow transparent KSK roll, so NS1 would coordinate with the customer if the roll was needed.
+NS1 Connect uses the ECDSA P256 algorithm, deemed safe now and for the foreseeable future.
+In case of an emergency, NS1 Connect can roll the ZSK transparently.
+However, the DNS protocol does not allow transparent KSK roll, so NS1 Connect would coordinate with the customer if the roll was needed.

 No, you cannot upload a custom DNSSEC signing key.